henck/trizbort/README.md

 * Fork the project to a local directory.
 * Run `npm install` to install all dependencies.
 This includes TypeScript, [Grunt](https://gruntjs.com/), Handlebars and Express.
 * Build the project by running `grunt build`.
-* Run `grunt watch`.
-This process will rebuild parts of the project whenever you make a change.
+* Optionally run `grunt watch`.
+This will rebuild parts of the project whenever you make a change.
-* Start an Express development server.
+* Start an Express development server with `npm run start:dev`.
+This server will listen on port 3000.
-* Open `index.html` in your browser.
+* Open `http://localhost:3000/index.html` in your browser.

 ## Public web application